NBISweden/workshop-scRNAseq/schedule.md

 <br/>

 Each day we will have cofee around 10.00 and at 15.00 during the exercises.
-Lunches will be at Svarta Räfven 12.15.
+Lunches will be at Nanna Svarz aroun 12.00 each day.

 <br/>